Prep School Library

 Form 2 (Year 6) pupils have also enjoyed researching a topic of their choice in Curiosity Club, on the subject of either History, Science, Nature, Culture, Human Rights or Sport.
 At the end of the challenge, pupils presented their projects to the rest of the group and the results were fantastic and greatly varied: topics ranged from the seige of Troy to how to make an oil lamp!

 Reading challenges, often in the form of house competitions, are used to encourage pupils to be as wide ranging and adventurous in their selection as possible.
 Last summer pupils were invited to take part in the Summer Library Challenge, “We’re Going on a Bear Hunt", which resulted in some fantastic projects being brought into school at the start of the academic year.
 Their work was displayed in the library, revealing the effort, originality and creativity put into these outstanding projects, which ranged from photo diaries of travelling bears in places as far afield as the top of Ben Nevis, theatre shows in London and Lanzarote.
 There were also lots of different versions of the Michael Rosen poem, which see pupils going on a ghost hunt, a person hunt or a hare hunt.

-The Festival of Literature, inaugurated and run by the Prep School Librarian, Rosie Pike, has now become an annual fixture, with an impressive line up of literary luminaries.
+The Festival of Literature, originally inaugurated in 2009 by former Prep School Librarian, Rosie Pike, has become an annual fixture, with an impressive line up of literary luminaries.
 The aim of this week long Festival stems very much from the philosophy behind the library, which is to fuel a passion for all things literary in young and old.

 Logging into the Library